Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: First Coupling via Diophantine Approximation

-The following lemma on the number of Diophantine approximations of bounded denominator will be the key tool for the first coupling argument and later on for its iteration as well.
+The following lemma on the number of rational approximants with bounded denominator will be the key tool for the first coupling argument and later on for its iteration as well.